 The view east from the summit toward Lethbridge.

 Part of Nugara’s scrambling route off of the east side of Spread Eagle Mountain.
-Colour abounds among the mountains in the Castle Crown!
+Colour abounds among the mountains in the Castle!
 (Photo by Jeff Lang)

 Jeff and I on the summit of Spread Eagle Mountain (Mount Roche).